Askaniy/CelestiaLocationsMaker/ReadMe.md

 A Python script that creates location files for Celestia in SSC format from [Gazetteer of Planetary Nomenclature](https://planetarynames.wr.usgs.gov/) database.

 ## How to use it?
 You need Python 3.6 or higher (due to f-strings) and probably Windows (not tested on other platforms).
-The script doesn't require an Internet connection because the [database](data/SearchResults) is preloaded.
+The script doesn't require installing additional libraries or an Internet connection because the [database](data/SearchResults) is preloaded.

 Run [clm.py](clm.py), select output type, target and file name.
 Done.
 In case of problems, the tool will notify you.